Skip to main content

 Duplicating Pages

 Re-branding isn't an overnight process, it is going to take some time.
 So we recommend duplicating your already existing pages.
-This way even while you are re-branding you can still make updates to your existing live pages.
+This way, even while re-branding, you can still make updates to your existing live pages.

 The duplicate pages should have names like "Home 2" or "Home - draft" so they are easily identified when you are editing.
 These pages can live within your Online section in the Page Menu.